 GATE Front Office online forms

-- a listing of primary and secondary contact persons and signing authority designate for the application
+- A list of primary, secondary, and signing authority contacts for the application

-- the organization’s registration details, including Alberta Registration number, Canadian Charitable Registration number (if applicable) and incorporation date
+- Registered name, Alberta Registration number, CRA number (if applicable) and incorporation date

-- a brief project description (20 words) indicating the nature of the work to be done and project start and end dates
+- Brief project description (20 words) indicating the nature of the work to be done and project start and end dates

-- an Applicant Agreement with e-signature of signing authority designate for the organization
+- Applicant Agreement with e-signature of signing authority designate for the organization

-- the difference between expenditures and revenues will comprise the grant request to the AFA and cannot exceed $25,000 (or $50,000 for partnerships)
+- The difference between expenditures and revenues will comprise the grant request to the AFA and cannot exceed $20,000 (or $50,000 for partnerships)

 The GATE attachment section indicates that not all attachments are required for submission as they may only be required for certain types of projects (e.g. marketing plan for a marketing project).
 It is the applicant’s responsibility to ensure all relevant attachments to their project proposal are submitted with the application.